Counterspell-Melbourne/.github/CODE_OF_CONDUCT.md

 - Treat everyone with respect and kindness.
 - Be thoughtful in how you communicate.
 - Don't be destructive or inflammatory.
-- If you encounter an issue, please mail both <brandon@counterspellmelbourne.com> and <josh@counterspellmelbourne.com>.
+- If you encounter an issue, please mail <conduct@counterspellmelbourne.com>.

 ## Why have a Code of Conduct?